jabrena/churrera-cli/README.md

 **Note:** Remember to add the file `.env` inside of a `.cursorignore` file.
 Further information about it [here](https://cursor.com/docs/context/ignore-files).

-In the another hand, you could use that `CURSOR_API_KEY` and export it as an environment variable in your system:
+On the other hand, you could use that `CURSOR_API_KEY` and export it as an environment variable in your system:

 ```bash
 export CURSOR_API_KEY=key_xxx
 ```

-**Note:** Churrera read `CURSOR_API_KEY` values from a .env file stored in the same path where you run Churrera or define an environment variable in your terminal.
+**Note:** Churrera reads `CURSOR_API_KEY` values from a .env file stored in the same path where you run Churrera or define an environment variable in your terminal.

-### 3. Give permissions Cursor to interact in Github
+### 3. Give Cursor permissions to interact with Github

-Configure Github to allow Cursor to interact with the repository that you want that Cursor Cloud Agents interact so visit [Integrations](https://cursor.com/dashboard?tab=integrations) and click in the button `Manage` in Github area.
+Configure Github to allow Cursor to interact with the repository that you want Cursor Cloud Agents to interact with, so visit [Integrations](https://cursor.com/dashboard?tab=integrations) and click the button `Manage` in the Github area.

 ![](./documentation/getting-started/github-configuration-1.png)

-**Note:** In the future, Cursor Cloud Agents could support `Gitlab` soon (I guess)
+**Note:** In the future, Cursor Cloud Agents may support `Gitlab` as well.

-Once you are in Github, you will have to select in what `Github User` you are going to give permissions and click in `Configure` link:
+Once you are in Github, you will have to select which `Github User` you are going to give permissions to and click the `Configure` link:

 ![](./documentation/getting-started/github-configuration-2.png)

-Once, you have installed Cursor in your Github User, you will need to define what repositores you will give permissions:
+Once you have installed Cursor in your Github User, you will need to define which repositories you will give permissions to:

 ![](./documentation/getting-started/github-configuration-3.png)

-You will indicate in the attribute `repository` the repository that you deinfed before in the `pml-workflow` file.
+You will indicate in the attribute `repository` the repository that you defined before in the `pml-workflow` file.

 ### 4. Running your first PML Workflow